 Pretty much all lenders now offer an eligibility checker facility.
 You’ll need to provide enough info for the company to run a “soft” credit search – which won’t affect your credit score, but allows the lender to tell you whether or not it’s worth applying.
 It’s when you actually apply, that you normally consent to a “hard” credit check which does impact your credit score (a little).

-Remember that as competition has grown, as a self-employed applicant, you may find loans which are no more expensive than a standard bank loan.
+As competition has grown, you may find personal loans for self-employed applicants are no more expensive than a standard bank loan.
 Just be sure to compare all the options available to you, and the features of and conditions applying to your chosen product before you sign up with a particular lender.
 The APR that a lender offers you may differ from its advertised “Representative APR”, and will be based on factors such as you credit score, income and expenditure.

 With a guarantor loan, a third party (typically family member or friend) commits to paying the loan off in the event that you default on repayments.
 Your guarantor will need to have good credit (and ideally be a homeowner) and, frustratingly, the interest rates on guarantor loans tend not to be the most competitive (often around 40-50%).

 If the loan is to fund the purchase of business equipment or materials (but not stock), you could use asset finance or invoice finance, whereby a lender will loan you money against the value of goods used for your business which you own, such as buildings, vehicles, machinery or office equipment, or will advance a loan against the money which is owed to your business and which has been detailed on outstanding invoices.
 Asset financing and invoice financing, however, are both likely to be more expensive than a regular personal loan.